 Nothing, Ted’s text read, dashing Bones’s hopes.
 Most boring phone I’ve ever cracked.
 U owe me.

 Bones’s jaw tightened.
 Yes, he did, but it left him no closer to answers.
-Only Cat had those.
+Only Catherine had those.

 Chains clanged and he heard her grunt.
 Bones came back to her section of the cave to see her bent forward, straining as she tried to wrest her chains from the wall.
 He switched the light off to disorient her and chuckled as she cursed him.